MBA for the Fully Employed (FEMBA)

 |Buad 591||Business Strategy Capstone (3)|

 To graduate, students must complete the individual written component of the Buad 591: Comprehensive Business Management group project with a grade of B or better.
 Students must also complete a minimum of 45 units and maintain a 3.0 minimum overall grade point average.
-Students who have not met the calculus and software applications requirements upon admission may need to take additional classes.

 For Further Information